-Tom Corrick, CEO for Boise Cascade Co., is a member of the St. Luke’s System board of directors.
+Tom Corrick, retired CEO for Boise Cascade Co., is a member of the St. Luke’s System board of directors.
+He is also a senior advisor for Farran Realty Partners, a multi-family developer in Montana.

-Tom has been with Boise Cascade since 1980, and was named CEO in 2015, leading one of the largest producers of plywood and engineered wood products in North America.
-During his more than three decades with the company, he has served as senior vice president of Wood Products Manufacturing, senior vice president of Engineered Wood Products and has held various management and financial positions within the company, including in treasury and planning.
+Tom joined Boise Cascade in 1980, and was named CEO in 2015, leading one of the largest producers of plywood and engineered wood products in North America.
+During his more than three decades with the company, he served as senior vice president of Wood Products Manufacturing, senior vice president of Engineered Wood Products and held various management and financial positions within the company, including in treasury and planning.

 Tom received his bachelor's and master's degrees in business administration from Texas Christian University.